pachterlab/CP_2023/README.md

-# Distortion of Single-Cell Data in Two-Dimensional Embeddings
+# The Specious Art of Single-Cell Genomics

-Notebooks for reproducing all 2D distortion/Picasso figures and analysis of single-cell datasets.
+Notebooks for reproducing all figures and analysis of single-cell datasets for the [paper](https://www.biorxiv.org/content/10.1101/2021.08.25.457696).

 ## Getting Started